 - When the user visits your website, then the browser instantly sends a request to the server your site is hosted on to identify itself.

 - The server requests the answer by sending the server a file of an SSL certificate.

 - The browser checks the file of the SSL certificate.
 If everything seems fine, it sends an encrypted key to your web server.

-- Next, your server decrypts the key and sends web content to the browser with a key.
+- Next, your server decrypts the key and sends web content to the browser with access.

 - With the help of encryption keys, data is transferred securely between the browser & the server.

-Imagine your bank details or debit card numbers get leaked to a third party or internet users or even worse, hackers.
+Imagine your bank details or debit card numbers get leaked to a third party or internet users or, even worse, hackers.
 Seems like a bad nightmare?
 If you want this nightmare never to come true, it is good to have an SSL certificate for your website.
 The below-listed points will give you an ideal reason to go for the SSL certificate Australia for your website.
-Wanna know?
+Do you want to know?

 Check out the below-listed points to know what they are-